dataGriff/DataGriff/source/_posts/InstallAndInitaliseHexo.md

 tags: ['Starting Up','Blogging','Hexo']
 ---

-Inspired by the awesome **[Pluralsight](https://www.pluralsight.com/ "Pluralsight")** and it's course on [static site generators](http://www.staticgen.com/ "Title"), I took the following steps to implement my blog.
+Inspired by the awesome **[Pluralsight](https://www.pluralsight.com/ "Pluralsight")** and it's course on [static site generators](http://www.staticgen.com/ "Title"), I decided to implement a blog using hexo.

+The steps shown below are what you need to install and initalise Hexo locally.

 ## Required Applications and Installations